offbynull/learn/Bioinformatics/input/input.md

  * `{bm} read/\b(read)_DNA/i` - A sequenced fragment produced in the process of sequencing some larger strand of DNA.

+ * `{bm} read-pair/(read-pair|read pair)/i` - A sequenced fragment produced in the process of sequencing some larger strand of DNA, where the middle of the fragment is unknown.
+That is, the first k elements and the last k elements are known, but the d elements in between aren't known.
+The total size of the fragment is 2k + d.

+   Sequencers provide read-pairs as an alternative to longer read_DNAs because the longer a read_DNA is the more errors it contains.

+   See kd-mer.

- * `{bm} assembly` - The process of stitching together overlapping read_DNAs to construct the sequence of the original larger DNA that those read_DNAs came from.
+ * `{bm} assembly` - The process of stitching together overlapping read_DNAs / read-pairs to construct the sequence of the original larger DNA that those read_DNAs / read-pairs came from.

  * `{bm} hybrid alphabet/(hybrid alphabet|alternate alphabet|alternative alphabet)/i` - When representing a sequence that isn't fully conserved, it may be more appropriate to use an alphabet where each letter can represent more than 1 nucleotide.
 For example, the IUPAC nucleotide codes provides the following alphabet: